Museums and Historical Sites in London – Virtual Tour

 London is the capital and largest city of England and the United Kingdom.
-Standing on the River Thames in the south east of the island of Great Britain, London has been a major settlement for two millennia.
-It was founded by the Romans, who named it Londinium.
-London’s ancient core, the City of London, largely retains its 1.12-square-mile (2.9 km2) medieval boundaries.
+Standing on the River Thames in the south-east of the island of Great Britain, London has been a significant settlement for two millennia.

 - The British Museum